JoshimOfficial/FIPY_downloader/readme.md

 - Facebook video can be downloaded if url contains `https://fb.com/watch/XXXX`.
 - Facebook video uploader name can be shown wrong sometimes.

-`YouTube:`
-- Youtube video download section may not be shown sometimes.
-- Youtube all urls sometime may not work properly.

 `Pinterest:`
 - Pinterest all urls not working in sometimes.